gpbl/react-day-picker/docs/Input.md

 # Using the input field

-react-day-picker comes with `<DayPickerInput />`, a component rendering an input field rendering the DayPicker in an overlay.
+react-day-picker comes with `<DayPickerInput />`, a component rendering an input field and displaying Day Picker in an overlay.
 [See this example](http://react-day-picker.js.org/examples/?input) and read [its API reference](DayPickerInputAPI.md).

 ### Setup